fromage-fraser/dd-gui/README.md

   border-only pressed highlight.

 The main MUD console and panel consoles use the profile's shared scrollbar
-style: narrow black tracks carry a repeating vertical chain, while the moving thumb is rendered as a small square joiner.
+style: narrow black tracks have restrained dark-red edges, while the moving thumb is rendered as a small red square joiner against the black track.
 The mapper's native room title uses an opaque black background with white text and a short red rule underneath, so it belongs visually with the rest of the interface.